2020 Jade-AU mungbean on self-mulching clay – Monto

 Benefits of mungbean:

-- Matthew has been growing Jade variety for the last few years having found it performs better than Crystal.
+- Matthew has been growing Jade-AU variety for the last few years having found it performs better than Crystal.

 - Monto is well suited to mungbean production with two grading/packing facilities close by.